Geoff Green (Dip Counselling & Psychotherapy, BSc Hons) - BACP registered

-My standard fee is £45 for a 1hr session, with some small variation depending on the venue used – see the fees page on my website.
+My standard fee is £45 for a 1hr session, with some flexibility for financial difficulties – see the fees page on my website.

-A reduced price first meeting (again see my website) means you can test for yourself how it feels to talk with me, for a relatively modest financial investment.
+A reduced price first meeting of £30 means you can test for yourself how it feels to talk with me, for a relatively modest financial investment.

 NEXT STEPS TO WORKING WITH ME